 - Week 3 – Squat 100x4x5

 - Week 4 – Squat 100x4x6

 Setting positive goals is something I’m very passionate about and it’s a key point I stress to all of my clients.
-Even if your only concern is losing body fat and looking better in a swimsuit, you should still set positive, motivating performance goals in the weight room.
+Even if your only concern is to lose body fat and look better in a swimsuit, you should still set positive, motivating performance goals in the weight room.

 Focusing and training to constantly improve your performance is by far the best way to build the body you truly want, no matter what goals you set or the training tools you use.
 It will be fun and motivating, and as you improve your performance levels, fat loss just becomes an incredible side effect.

 You can stop focusing on fat loss but still reap the benefits of losing body fat!

 Once you’re deadlifting or squatting twice your bodyweight, you won’t get overwhelmed or upset by the little things that occur in everyday life.
 So what if your coworker made a stupid comment at work – you can deadlift twice your bodyweight, for reps.